-People can’t be productive if poorly performing tech systems continually hamper their efforts.
-One of the best ways to boost productivity is to keep up to date with IT resources.
-Hooking up to a fast internet connection, computers with sufficient RAM and responsive collaboration tools.
+People can't be productive if poorly performing tech systems continually hamper their efforts.
+One of the best ways to boost workplace productivity is to keep up to date with IT resources.
+Hooking up to a fast Internet connection, computers with sufficient RAM and responsive collaboration tools.

 While tech can be expensive to replace, it may be cost-effective in the long run as you'll see a big improvement in workplace efficiency.

-Better teamwork can help increase productivity.
-Working alone can be demotivating so finding ways to enable people to share ideas and feedback is important.
-It’s a pretty simple formula: successful teambuilding = happy employees.
+Better teamwork can help increase workplace productivity.
+Working alone can be demotivating, so finding ways to enable people to share ideas and feedback is important.
+It's a pretty simple formula: successful teambuilding = happy employees.
 Happy employees = increased productivity.

-Introducing a work-friendly instant messaging platform like Workplace Chat can boost output.
+Introducing a work-friendly instant messaging platform such as Workplace Chat can boost output.
 It allows employees to communicate with one another without wasting time chasing up emails.

-People don’t want to work in an environment that’s dreary, stuffy or uncomfortable.
-Temperature level, ventilation, light and furniture all have an impact on workplace efficiency.
+People don't want to work in an environment that's dreary, stuffy or uncomfortable.
+Temperature level, ventilation, light and furniture all have an impact on workplace productivity and efficiency.

-New technology and modern workspace design are increasingly combining to nurture new employee behaviors.
+New technology and modern workspace design are increasingly combining to nurture new employee behaviours.

-But even so – getting the basics tight is key.
-Keep the optimum working temperature to around 20 degrees C. And provide the right equipment, chairs, and workspaces to avoid back and neck problems that affect productivity levels.
+But even so – getting the basics right is key.
+Keep the optimum working temperature at around 20°C. And provide the right equipment, chairs and workspaces to avoid back and neck problems that affect productivity levels.